xinity/dcos-docs-site/pages/1.11/installing/trial/aws/advanced/index.md

 # Create your template dependencies

-Use this script to create the template dependencies.
+Use the `zen.sh` script to create the template dependencies.
 These dependencies will be used as input to create your stack in CloudFormation.

 1. Save this script as `zen.sh`